'Stories of Psychology' Symposium

 Wednesday 8 October 2014 at the Chancellor's Hall, Senate House, University of London, Malet Street, London WC1E 7HU

 Convened by Dr Alan Collins (Lancaster University)

-Professor Nicholas Wade (University of Dundee)
+Professor Michael Roper (University of Essex)

 This is a public event and all are welcome.
 The programme has been designed to have general appeal as well as academic validity for historians of psychology.